Definition of accounting

 After the basic records have been suitably classified into groups, the information provided by these groups is summarized into a number of accounting statements.
-Examples of these statements include the statement that shows the computation of profit and loss, or financial position of the business.
+Examples of these statements include the statement that shows the computation of profit and loss, or the financial position of the business.
 The preparation of such summarized financial statements is frequently the ultimate aim of keeping records and classifying them.

 Another important fact is that such records, classifications and summaries are made for both transactions and events.
 A transaction is any business dealing or act in which a business unit (or a person) is involved which causes a change in its financial position, for example, purchase or sale of goods.
 An event, on the other hand, is an occurrence to which a business unit may not be a direct party, but may still be affected by it.

 Again, the records, classifications and summaries are made for only those transactions and events that are of a financial nature or character.
 All accounting records are basically financial records.
 If a transaction or an event does not have a financial implication, it will not be recorded in the accounting books.
 For example, placing a purchase order is a transaction but it has no financial implication till the goods are actually delivered by the supplier to the buyer.

 While additional or subsidiary records may be kept by some businesses in terms of quantity, the basic accounting records are all kept in terms of money.
-Thus a motor vehicle account will show the value of motor vehicle owned by a business, not its make or mileage, etc. Similarly, in purchase account, we show only the money value of purchases, not the quantity, type or other details of goods purchased.
+Thus a motor vehicle account will show the value of a motor vehicle owned by a business, not its make or mileage, etc. Similarly, in the purchase account, we show only the monetary value of purchases, not the quantity, type or other details of goods purchased.

-The last part of the definition is concerned with interpretation of the results made available by accounting records and summaries.
+The last part of the definition is concerned with the interpretation of the results made available by accounting records and summaries.
 Financial statements must be explained to the people concerned so that they can understand the contents and the message conveyed by these statements.
-This is, therefore, a very important aspect of the accounting process without which records would have limited, if any, value.
+This is, therefore, a very important aspect of the accounting process without which records would have limited if any, value.
 For the purpose of interpreting and explaining the accounts a number of tools or techniques.